MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Mailbox.md

 ```

 ### -MaxReceiveSize
-This parameter is available only in on-premises Exchange.

 The MaxReceiveSize parameter specifies the maximum size of a message that can be sent to the mailbox.
 Messages larger than the maximum size are rejected.

 When you enter a value, qualify the value with one of the following units: